hero-back

 Don’t #2: Go for Complex When You Can Choose Simple

-Don’t #3: Think of the Career Site as Being Solely for Job Applications
+Don’t #3: Think of Your Career Site as Being Solely for Job Applications

-As we’ve highlighted so far, your career site is the first touchpoint and the beginning of your relationship with candidates, so it’s wise to leave a good first impression.
+Your career site is the first touchpoint for candidates, so it’s wise to leave a good first impression.
 After the first encounter, the relationship will continue to be nurtured during the recruiting process using the career site.
 The candidate can access interview scheduling, offer letters, and application status in the candidate portal.
 Internal candidates can also monitor the employee referrals made and have visibility of the status of those recruiting processes, such as screenings, interviews, and offers.

 Don’t #4: Neglect the Power of Advanced Analytics